Hospes/EasyImage/README.md

 [![](https://jitpack.io/v/hospes/EasyImage.svg)](https://jitpack.io/#hospes/EasyImage)

+# THIS IS FORK
+## Reason
+So this is the fork as mentioned in the title adn the reason is to upgrade current EasyImage ib to support latest (mostly alpha) dependencies and features that provides `androidx`.
+In our case i'm talking about `ActivityResultContract` feature that provides safe interface for sharing data between activitie and deprecate default `onActivityResut` way.

+# Original readme can be found here: [readme.md](https://github.com/jkwiecien/EasyImage/blob/master/README.md)

 # What is it?
 EasyImage allows you to easily capture images and videos from the gallery, camera or documents without creating lots of boilerplate.